 4.2) Indicate risk aversion measures that will be applied to minimize the likelihood for the take of listed natural fish as a result of hatchery water withdrawal, screening, or effluent discharge.

-Intake screens at all facilities are in compliance with NMFS screen criteria by design of the Corp of Engineers.
+The intake screens are in compliance with NMFS screen criteria by design of the Corp of Engineers.

 SECTION 5.
 FACILITIES

 5.1) Broodstock collection facilities (or methods).